 This site will help you explore the amazing hobby commonly referred to as “ham radio.”

 ZL1NZ is a little different from most ham stations, in that it operates entirely with classic equipment from the 1940s to the early 1980s.
-That means lots of valves (“tubes”) which help to keep the radio shack warm through the winter.
+That means lots of valves (“tubes”), big toggle switches and analogue meters.

 My name is Neil Sanderson.
 I have been a licensed amateur radio operator since 1970, and still enjoy the hobby tremendously.